connor-wilson-dev/vivus/readme.md

 }, myCallback);
 ```

 **WARNING**: `animTimingFunction` is called at every frame of the animation, and `pathTimingFunction` is also called at every frame for each path of your SVG.
-So be careful about them.
+So be careful using them.
 Keep it simple, or it can affect the performance.

 ## Extra attributes